inner-product/todone-play/README.md

 ## The Backend

 The backend provides all the logic for handling actions on todo items.
-It is build with [http4s].
+It is build with [Play].
 Most of our work will be on the backend.

 ## The Frontend